If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student

-Rounding out the list is the William & Mary Law School in Virginia, where graduates leave with $21,700 less debt, on average.
-These law school graduates also earn higher starting salaries, which go a long way in keeping up with student loan payments.
+Rounding out the list is William & Mary Law School in Virginia, where graduates leave with $21,700 less debt on average.
+These law school graduates also earn a higher starting salary, which helps them keep up with student loan payments.

 Top 50 most affordable law schools

 Wondering how other law schools in the U.S. stack up when it comes to borrowing student loans?

-Here’s a list of the top 50 law schools we found to be the best options if you’re looking to avoid six-figure law school debt, based on our methodology listed below.
+Here’s a list of the top 50 cheapest law schools we found to be the best options if you’re looking to avoid six-figure law school debt.

 Is your top pick or current school among the best law schools for avoiding debt?
-See how your school measures up in terms of average law school debt and average starting salary graduates walk away with.
+See how your school measures up in terms of average law school debt and average starting salary.